YLiu-101/YLiu-101/README.md

 🎓 **Freshman @ Purdue University**
 - Dual major in **Computer Science** and **Mathematics**
 - Undergraduate Machine Learning Researcher
-- Taking on CS 578 (Statistical Machine Learning) next semester
+- Taking on CS 578 (Statistical Machine Learning) this semester

 ## 🚀 What I’m Working On
 - Writing a [blog](https://yliu-101.github.io/) on **science, philosophy, and thought experiments**